 A video platform supplements those tools to provide a means to not only capture video, but to centrally store, search, edit, share, view, and analyze that video content from any video source, on-demand.

 A video platform can even help you make better use of the video you capture from your web conferencing tools.
-Many organizations already use the built-in recording capabilities in GoToMeeting, Lync, or Vidyo and have developed enormous libraries filled with those recorded conversations.
+Many organizations already use the built-in recording capabilities in GoToMeeting, Zoom, or Bluejeans and have developed enormous libraries filled with those recorded conversations.
 A video platform can make managing all those videos easier, by programmatically ingesting the recordings into a centralized, searchable “YouTube for Business” using a simple API.

 Learn how a video content management system (video cms) works: